macdaliot/py-beach/README.md

 - random: this will spawn a new actor somewhere randomly in the cluster
 - affinity: this will try to spawn the actor on a node with actors in the category specified in by strategy_hint
+- host_affinity: this will spawn the actor on the node (and only on the node) specified by strategy_hint
+- resource: spawn the actor on the node with the least CPU and RAM usage
+- repulsion: spawn the actor on the node with the least of an actor category specified by strategy_hint
+- roundrobin: spawn the actor in the next node, round-robin

 ### Actor requests
 - random: will issue the request to a random actors, prioritizing actors we already have a connection to